Geek-a-Byte/Artificial-Intelligence/README.md

     d) for each successor
         i) if successor is the goal, stop search

+        ii) If the successor is already on the closed list or if it is blocked, then ignore it.

-        ii) else, compute both g and h for successor successor.g = q.g + distance between
+        iii) else, compute both g and h for successor successor.g = q.g + distance between
                               successor and q
           successor.h = distance from goal to